 Before a business starts selling products or providing taxable services, they must first get an Arizona Transaction Privilege Tax License from the Arizona Department of Revenue.

-Read more about how to register for an Arizona Transaction Privilege Tax License.
+To get a Resale Certificate, you will first need to register for an Arizona Transaction Privilege Tax License (sometimes referred to as a state sales tax permit or state sales tax license).
 After registering, a Transaction Privilege Tax number will be provided by the Department of Revenue.
 This number will be listed on the Resale Certificate.

-A Resale Certificate can be generated by the buyer or seller provided their certificate contains the required information as outlined in A.R.S. § 42-5009(A).
+A Resale Certificate can be generated by the buyer or by the seller, provided the certificate contains the required information as outlined in A.R.S. § 42-5009(A).
 To make things easier, Form 5000A was created by the Department of Revenue to document tax-free transactions.

 5000A Resale Certificate Fillable Form